isomerpages/imda-pixel/_showcase/AWS IMDA Joint Innovation Centre.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong>Amazon Bedrock<br></strong>Interact with a GenAI chatbot that
+<p><strong><u>Amazon Bedrock</u><br></strong>Interact with a GenAI chatbot
-can be built within a day and customized with your own private data!
+that can be built within a day and customized with your own private data!
 Unlike other generative AI platforms, Amazon Bedrock allows users to easily choose, compare and switch among multiple Large Language Models to optimize the functions of generative AI for your business’ diverse use cases.</p>
 </td>
 </tr>
 <tr>